 Additionally, Chrome Devices for Education administrators can bulk purchase App Packs for education and preinstall them on their students Chrome devices.
 These App Packs are curated for grade level and save teachers time selecting what apps they want their students to use.
 Learn more about App Packs.

 No. Chrome devices only run a browser, so they cannot run any other client software.
 If you need legacy software, you can remote into client software from a Chrome device.
-See the chapter on Remote Access and Virtualization in the Chrome Devices for Education Technical Planning Guide (PDF).

 No. It's not possible to install or run any other browser on a Chrome device, because you can't run client software on it.
 The Chrome operating system runs Chrome only.